Yoruko-Tang/ModelGuard/README.md

 ```

 ### 3. Define Defense Method
-You can select one of the following defense against model extraction attacks.
+You can select one of the following defense against model extraction attacks by running the corresponding command lines in shell.

 #### a.
 No Defense (None)